 Venison Steak Grilled over High Heat with Sea Salt and Black Pepper, Served with Chimichurri Sauce

 - Get a hold of some nice-looking venison steaks.
 For many of us, the easiest way to get some venison steaks is not actually all that easy.
 Hunting, although rewarding in many ways (and in my opinion completely worth the effort), is quite the involved process, especially if you don’t live in a place where there are deer.
-You could always buy some venison from the store, but it’s expensive and hard to find.
+You could always buy some venison from the store, but it’s expensive and hard to find (Amazon has it, though).

 - Season the venison steaks simply.
 These steaks came from somewhere near the rear of the animal I believe; we’ll call them rump steaks.
 There are many ways to process deer meat, and so there can be many “cuts” that seem unfamiliar.
 In truth, it matters little; as long as they are nice and thick, which is best for grilling, they will be perfect.
 Season them with a little salt and pepper just before you put them on.

 - Grill the venison steaks over high heat.
 Turn the grill up to the maximum heat (for gas), or get the coals blazing orange (for charcoal).
 Get the grates hot and clean them, then apply a little high-temperature cooking oil like canola.
 Use a disposable paper towel or grill brush to apply the oil; this will keep the steaks from sticking too badly.
 Take it easy with the oil, though; each drip could be a potential flame-up.